-I was born in London UK, brought across the ocean at a young age, and raised in the suburbs of Montreal – the South Shore, to be more precise.
-Saint Lambert in the ’70′s.
-Models and sci-fi and listening to CBC radio.
-My short fiction has appeared very sporatically in various publications since 1992.
-There remains scant reams of unpublished material, including a manuscript handwritten in pencil when I was nine.
+I was born in London UK, brought to Canada at a young age, and raised in the suburbs of Montreal.
+My sporadic short fiction has appeared sporadically in various publications since 1992.
+I don’t write many short stories at all.
+However, there are reams of unpublished material in my basement, including a manuscript handwritten in pencil when I was nine.
 My fourth or fifth story to see print, Phallex Comes Out (ChiZine), was nominated for a Story South award for best on-line fiction of 2006.
-Shortly after, Filaria, my first novel, was published by CZP.
+Shortly after, Filaria, my first novel, was published, also by CZP.
 Publishers Weekly gave the book a starred review, calling it ‘powerful’ and ‘beautifully written’.
 My second novel, The Fecund’s Melancholy Daughter, also got a starred review from Publishers Weekly and was short-listed for the 2012 CBC Bookie Awards.
 I have a BA in Creative Writing, from Concordia University.
-In 1995, I graduated from the Clarion SF workshop at Michigan State.
+In 1995, I attended the Clarion SF workshop at Michigan State.
 (Kelly Link and Nalo Hopkinson were in my session; Chip Delany was a prof!)
-For a few years, I lived in Poland with my family but I’m back in Canada now.
-(They came back too.)
+For a few years, I lived in Poland with my family and I spent some time in LA.
 By day, I work in the aerospace field.
-I like punk rock and sloppy garage rock, r&b and soul music and sort of wish I was Marc Bolan, except for the dying in a car accident part.
-Not a big fan of rudeness or agression in any form, or judgements pronounced or exclusion.
-My third novel, Head Full of Mountains, was published in July 2014.
-I’m working on a novella about a wind storm and I’ve started a fourth novel about the gentrifaction of Rue St.Laurent in the 1980′s and the bands that could have grown out of it, including my own failed attempt.
+I like punk rock.
+Not a big fan of rudeness.
+My third novel, Head Full of Mountains, was published in July 2014, and long-listed for the Sunburst award.
+My collection of those few published stories, Broken Sun, Broken Moon, just came out, and was also long-listed for the Sunburst.
+Currently working on a book called, possibly temporarily, A Colourful Shore.
+No idea yet what it’s about– so far there’s flying machines and seamonsters and portals up to heaven.